Carrier-Assisted Entanglement Purification: Coefficient update and the fixed point

-In this appendix, we prove the result stated in Section~\ref{sec:fidelity_to_one}.
-We derive the fixed-point equations satisfied by the shared state at convergence and show that the fixed-point fidelity $F_\star$ (i.e., the fidelity bound) approaches $1$ exponentially as the number of carriers $m$ increases, under a depolarizing channel~\eqref{depol_chan} with $p := p_{00} > \tfrac{1}{2}$.
-We employ the stabilizer code with generators
+We derive the fixed-point equations satisfied by the shared state at convergence and show that the fixed-point fidelity $F_\star$ (i.e., the fidelity bound) approaches $1$ exponentially as the number of carriers $m$ increases, under a depolarizing channel~\eqref{depol_chan} with $p := p_{00} \in (\tfrac{1}{2},1)$.
+We employ the check operators